 My work has always been strongly influenced by the idea of “shards” as a metaphor for human communication across time.
 A shard can be a found fragment of clay, a rusty nail, a scrap of handwriting – any little clue that becomes a “secret handshake” between the maker and the discoverer.

 Human faces, ancient or contemporary, fascinate me as summaries of life stories in the moment.
-Clay, paper and fiber are my instinctive, beloved media but mark-making through abstract painting challenges me to develop my own language of expression and translation.
-Digital imagery is the new gift of fire in my body of work, which continues to evolve and to happily surprise me.
+Clay, paper, beeswax, and fiber are my instinctive, beloved media but mark-making through abstract painting challenges me to develop my own language of expression and translation.

 Through years of self-reflection, I’ve come to understand that synchronicity, intuition, and the collective unconscious are major influences in my work.